Praised by the President

 For Lou Mayo, birthdays have never been the only reason to have a party.

 By second grade, the young sky watcher was having classmates over for "star parties" in his backyard.
-Taking a break from running around and yelling, Mayo and his friends would stop to look at the stars though his shiny new telescope.
+Sure, the parties involved a lot of running around and yelling.
+But Mayo and his friends would also stop to look at the stars though his shiny new telescope.

 Image to left: Lou Mayo uses telescopes to spark student interest in astronomy.
 Credit: NASA

 The work Mayo does as an adult is complex.
-But he still has the simple curiosity for the night sky that he had as a kid.
-To nurture a similar interest in up-and-coming scientists, Mayo takes part in various educational activities aimed at students and teachers.
+But he still has the simple curiosity about the night sky that he had as a kid.
+Mayo nurtures a similar interest in up-and-coming scientists.
+He takes part in various education activities aimed at students and teachers.

 "I want to help kids experience the same sense of wonder and excitement about the possibilities of space as I did," Mayo said.

 Mayo runs a network of after-school astronomy clubs.
 These clubs are scattered around the world.
 They engage students in fun learning activities, such as star parties and field trips to planetariums.
 He also visits classrooms to help teachers and students better understand the universe.